Quantum nonlocality: Characterization of quantum correlations

+If Tsirelson's problem was solved in the affirmative, namely, $\bar{Q}=Q_c$, then the above two methods would provide a practical characterization of $\bar{Q}$.

 The physics of supra-quantum correlations

 The works listed above describe what the quantum set of correlations looks like, but they do not explain why.
 Are quantum correlations unavoidable, even in post-quantum physical theories, or on the contrary, could there exist correlations outside $\bar{Q}$ which nonetheless do not lead to any unphysical operational behavior?

 In their seminal 1994 paper, Popescu and Rohrlich explore whether quantum correlations can be explained by appealing to relativistic causality alone.
 Namely, whether any hypothetical box $P(a,b|x,y)\not\in\bar{Q}$ would allow building a device capable of transmitting information faster than the speed of light.
 At the level of correlations between two parties, Einstein's causality translates in the requirement that Alice's measurement choice should not affect Bob's statistics, and vice versa.
 Otherwise, Alice (Bob) could signal Bob (Alice) instantaneously by choosing her (his) measurement setting $x$ $(y)$ appropriately.
 Mathematically, Popescu and Rohrlich's no-signalling conditions are:

 Like the set of classical boxes, when represented in probability space, the set of no-signalling boxes forms a polytope.
 Popescu and Rohrlich identified a box $P(a,b|x,y)$ that, while complying with the no-signalling conditions, violates Tsirelson's bound, and is thus unrealizable in quantum physics.
 Dubbed the PR-box, it can be written as:

 Here $a,b,x,y$ take values in ${0,1}$, and $a\oplus b$ denotes the sum modulo two.
 It can be verified that the CHSH value of this box is 4 (as opposed to the Tsirelson bound of $2\sqrt{2}\approx 2.828$).
 This box had been identified earlier, by Rastall and Khalfin and Tsirelson.

 In view of this mismatch, Popescu and Rohrlich pose the problem of identifying a physical principle, stronger than the no-signalling conditions, that allows deriving the set of quantum correlations.
 Several proposals followed: